fusor/openshift-installer-libvirt/README.md

 1. export the SSH public key using the env var OCP_LIBVIRT_SSH_KEY
 1. export your GOPATH if you haven't already.
 It will be necessary in order to build openshift installer
 1. edit default.yaml to make desired changes to
-  * `version` - The OpenShift major.minor version to deploy.
+  * `version` - The OpenShift Major.Minor version to deploy.
   * `base_domain` - Combined with the cluster_name to create the cluster FQDN.
   * `cluster_name` - Combined with the base_domain to create the cluster FQDN.
   * `cluster_bridge` - The name of the network bridge.
 The role defaults cluster_name, but can be different.